sayan-tan/playwright-api-automation/README.md

 - `playwright-report`: Contains the HTML report for tests (Logs are attached).
 - `test-data`: Contains external files (example: user create/update data) that can be used to mock data during tests.
 - `tests-reqres`: Contains the actual test files.
 You can organize your tests into subdirectories as needed.
-- `utils`: Contains the Utilities that provides methods for asserting different conditions on web elements, handling requests and responses.
+- `utils`: Contains the Utilities that provide methods for asserting different conditions on web elements, handling requests, and responses.

 ## ⚙️ Configuration